 High-Resolution Secondary Ion Mass Spectrometer Leading Research Equipment Home

-High Resolution-Secondary Ionization Mass Spectrometer (HR-SIMS, model: SHRIMPIIe/MC), which can measure the isotope ratio for microscopic areas of surface in solid materials, has been operated for researches on geotectonic age and surface analysis of trace isotope elements.
+The high-resolution secondary ion mass spectrometer (HR-SIMS; model: SHRIMPIIe/MC), which can measure the isotope ratio at microscopic surface areas in solid materials, has been operated for studies on geotectonic age and surface analysis of trace isotope elements.

-- KBSI SHRIMP is the first high resolution secondary ion mass spectometry in Korea
+- The KBSI SHRIMP is the first high-resolution secondary ion mass spectrometer in Korea

 - Multi-collection system with charge-mode electrometers can measure Pu isotopes simultaneously